Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Attack Algorithms

 We emphasize that \adv in ownership piracy or ambiguity attack scenarios does not possess the aforementioned functional model without key images.
 One may argue that \adv can present this model to the court by conducting an attack that removes \owner's watermark.
-In this case, \adv will not conduct ownership piracy or ambiguity attacks because removing watermarks from \wmmodel is enough to infringe the IP of \owner.
+However, if \adv was able to remove \owner's watermark, the ownership dispute would not have occurred in the first place because the attacker would have used the watermark-removed model for hosting the service.

-This verification leveraging the adversary's inability of presenting a watermark-free model is analogous to that in traditional image and video watermarking research~\cite{craver:jsac:1998, adelsbach:drm:2003}.
+This verification leveraging the adversary's inability of presenting a watermark-free model is analogous to that in the traditional image and video watermarking research~\cite{craver:jsac:1998, adelsbach:drm:2003}.
 To prevent the threat of an adversary claiming ownership by means of blending her watermarks on top of the owner’s watermarked image, it is common in the verification to ask the adversary to present the original image without any watermarks.

-Therefore, we propose the following more plausible scenario in which \adv can successfully claim her ownership.
-In order to claim \adv's ownership, we insist that \adv should first mount an attack that removes \owner's watermark and then launch attacks devised to claim \adv's ownership against the watermark-removed model, thus constructing a model that only remembers \adv's trigger set.
+Therefore, we propose the following more plausible scenario in which \adv aims to obscure \emph{O}'s ownership and claim her ownership at the same time.
+To achieve both goals together, we insist that \adv should first mount an attack that removes \owner's watermark and then launch attacks devised to claim \adv's ownership against the watermark-removed model, thus constructing a model that only remembers \adv's trigger set.
 Unfortunately, no previous studies have considered these attacks together.
 On the contrary, we considered this new scenario by performing ownership piracy and ambiguity attacks against target models after removing \owner's watermark (\S\ref{ss:eval-claiming}).